JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

   ![Compose Multiplatform project structure](compose-project-structure.png){width=350}

 The **composeApp** module consists of four source sets: `androidMain`, `commonMain`, `desktopMain`, and `iosMain`.
-_Source set_ is a Gradle concept for a number of files logically grouped together where each group has its own dependencies.
+A _source set_ is a Gradle concept for a number of files logically grouped together where each group has its own dependencies.
 In Kotlin Multiplatform, different source sets can target different platforms.

 The `commonMain` source set uses the common Kotlin code, and platform source sets use Kotlin code specific to each target.
 Kotlin/JVM is used for `androidMain` and `desktopMain`.
 Kotlin/Native is used for `iosMain`.

 When the shared module is built into an Android library, common Kotlin code gets treated as Kotlin/JVM.
-When it is built into an iOS framework, common Kotlin gets treated as Kotlin/Native:
+When it is built into an iOS framework, common Kotlin code gets treated as Kotlin/Native:

 ![Common Kotlin, Kotlin/JVM, and Kotlin/Native](modules-structure.png){width=700}

-In general, you want to write your implementation as common code whenever possible instead of duplicating functionality in platform-specific source sets.
+In general, write your implementation as common code whenever possible instead of duplicating functionality in platform-specific source sets.

 In `composeApp/src/commonMain/kotlin`, open the `App.kt` file.
 It contains the `App()` function, which implements a